Idearia/WordPress-AI-Commander/README.md

 > Add a paragraph to the post discussing the role of NVIDIA in GPU manifacturing
 > Publish the post
 ```

+## Mobile App

+The plugin includes a mobile-optimized web application that provides hands-free voice interaction with AI Commander.
+This companion app is designed specifically for smartphones and tablets, allowing you to manage your WordPress site through natural voice commands.

+Key features:
+- Real-time voice interaction powered by OpenAI's Realtime API
+- Mobile-optimized touch-friendly interface
+- Secure authentication with WordPress application passwords
+- Visual chat interface with conversation history
+- Support for all AI Commander tools and custom tools

+For detailed information about the mobile app, including setup instructions and technical documentation, see the [Mobile App README](mobile/README.md).

 ## Available Tools